Italy: information for prospective students - Welcome!

 Other sources of funding

-If you're leaving high school in Italy with the Diploma di Esame di Stato you'll need an overall score of between 80%-92%.
+If you're studying the Diploma di Esame di Stato you'll need to achieve between 80% to 92%.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.